shapeshed/shapeshed.com/content/posts/creating_a_comment_icon_in_illustrator.md

-{
-  "title": "Creating a comment icon in Illustrator", "date": "2007-06-29T00:00:00+01:00",
++++
+date = "2007-06-29T00:00:00+01:00"
-  "description": "A short tutorial on creating a vector-based comment icon in Illustrator.
-The tutorial includes a downloadable illustrator file to work through the example with.", "tags": [
+description = "A short tutorial on creating a vector-based comment icon in Illustrator.
+The tutorial includes a downloadable illustrator file to work through the example with." tags = ["Illustrator", "Design"] title = "Creating a comment icon in Illustrator"

-    "Illustrator",
-    "Design"
-  ]
-}
++++

 ## What we want to achieve